 - Full Remotely Operated Control Room

 Options b & c require connectivity that enables the remote operator to work in the same timeframe as an operator at the asset.
-Option c requires the integrity of the asset control room to be extended to and include the, remote control room.
-The impact of a ‘loss of view’ in option c is so critical that a contingency plan to revert to the asset control room is essential and this may drive the business to choose option b, moving only certain roles to the remote control room
+Option c requires the integrity of the asset control room to be extended to and include the remote control room.
+The impact of a ‘loss of view’ in option c is so critical that a contingency plan to revert to the asset control room is essential and this may drive the business to choose option b, moving only certain roles to the remote control room.

 How do we retain the knowledge?

 One of the most important things to remember when going from a local control room to an onshore operation center is to maintain the people currently working in the local control room.
 The “old guard” has a lot of information pertaining to the specific asset that needs to be handled and shared in the new control center, as the operator’s tacit knowledge is one of the most important resources in controlling the asset.
 The operators’ information and knowledge about the asset and the process might be different from what is written into the operating procedures, which is why it is always very important to have them be a part of the change strategy.
-We need to retain and implement the knowledge that only the experienced operators have into our new technology.
-This can be done by having the operators participate in pre-studies and workshops, to answer all questions and listen to what design people are thinking.
+We need to retain and implement the knowledge that only the experienced operators have into our new technology and systems.
+This can be done by having the operators participate in pre-studies and workshops to answer all questions and listen to what design people are thinking.
 Being transparent about the changes that will be implemented and how the operators will be affected is vital to the success of establishing an effective remote control function.

 If you don’t have the people in the control room behind you, backing your project, then it will be a difficult transition.
 The control room operators need to be sure that their expertise on the asset is maintained in the new technology that is to be utilized.
-It is no secret that when you’re moving a few local control rooms to be operated from one control center, you don’t need as many operators.
+It is also no secret that when you’re moving a few local control rooms to be operated from one control center, you don’t need as many operators.
 The regular work tasks will also change for the control room operators, yet field operators will still be needed.

 The technological challenges

 New control centers are set up so we can analyze the situation proactively and communicate with the field operators.
 The tasks for control room operators in operation centers will be based more on analysis of data and acting proactively, rather than reacting to data, as is often more usual in the traditional local control rooms.
 This also means that new operators might have partly different training and that the requirements for control room operators’ skills will change in the future.
-Digitalization, new technology and well-trained operators should lead to an increase in safety, as working proactively should lower the chances of any incidents and unplanned shutdowns.
+Digitalization, new technology, and well-trained operators should lead to an increase in safety, as working proactively should lower the chances of any incidents and unplanned shutdowns.